I wanted to

 2:19-22; 1 Peter 2:5)

-God considers his temple to be holy.
-He values every member within it.
-Anyone
+God considers his temple to be precious, holy.
+He recognizes and values every

 who destroys even the least one within this temple will himself be destroyed, as